PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 than 90 seconds.
 No host-SIMD emulation or slow evaluator substitution is added to the production pipeline.

+`text_recognition_CRNN_CN_2021nov_int8.onnx` now executes through both bidirectional LSTMs.
+Its second LSTM is preceded by a runtime Reshape with the ONNX target `[0, 0, -1]`.
+Stale metadata previously described the result as `[1,1,1]`, although the upstream tensor is `[25,1,2,256]` and the LSTM weights require an input width of 512.
+This produced a 6,400-to-256 element Reshape failure after the LSTM.
+The centralized shape reconciliation pass now resolves that contract to `[25,1,512]` from the source tensor and the LSTM input-weight shape, then propagates the sequence length through the bidirectional output.
+The normal sequential `-cotof` path consequently completes and emits its reports.
+The model remains an active accuracy non-pass with the normalized reason `qlinear_matmul_single_quantum_outlier`: both LSTMs are within `6.7e-6`, while the final QLinearMatMul has one-quantum maximum error that propagates to a final maximum absolute error of `0.14842605590820312`.
+Mean absolute error is `1.3509051097190739e-5`, RMSE is `0.0011565761101850747`, and cosine similarity is `0.9999999968466379`.

 The root-only Tier 2 gate at commit `ad1d508` contains 113 models.
 The managed result is `docs/baselines/flatbuffer_direct_tier2_root_ad1d508.json`: 80 passed, 4 conversion errors, 3 timeouts, 6 accuracy failures, and 20 missing